eonadler/eonadler.github.io/research.markdown

 #### Faint-end Galaxy--Halo Connection

 <p style="margin-bottom: 32px">
 I have developed an empirical model and inference framework for the galaxy--halo connection that extends to the faintest dwarf galaxies.
-This framework includes a <a href="https://arxiv.org/abs/1712.04467">machine-learning model for satellite disruption due to central galaxies</a> and an <a href="https://arxiv.org/abs/1809.055427">empirical model for the subhalo--satellite galaxy connection</a>.
+This framework includes a <a href="https://iopscience.iop.org/article/10.3847/1538-4357/aac266">machine-learning model for satellite disruption due to central galaxies</a> and an <a href="https://iopscience.iop.org/article/10.3847/1538-4357/ab040e">empirical model for the subhalo--satellite galaxy connection</a>.
 </p>

 <p style="margin-bottom: 30px">
-In <a href="https://arxiv.org/abs/1912.03303">Nadler et al. 2020</a>, I applied this framework to Milky Way satellites observed by the <a href="https://www.darkenergysurvey.org/">Dark Energy Survey</a> and <a href="https://www2.ifa.hawaii.edu/research/Pan-STARRS.shtml">Pan-STARRS1</a> to reveal the impact of LMC-associated satellites and constrain the faint-end galaxy--halo connection.
+In <a href="https://iopscience.iop.org/article/10.3847/1538-4357/ab846a">Nadler et al. (2020)</a>, I applied this framework to Milky Way satellites observed by the <a href="https://www.darkenergysurvey.org/">Dark Energy Survey</a> and <a href="https://www2.ifa.hawaii.edu/research/Pan-STARRS.shtml">Pan-STARRS1</a> to reveal the impact of LMC satellites and constrain the faint-end galaxy--halo connection.
 </p>

 ![galhalo]({{eonadler.github.io}}/assets/img/galhalo.png){:width="100%"}